StoqMA vs. MA: the power of error reduction: Introduction

-It is very easy to see that $\StoqMA(a,b)\subseteq \StoqMA(a',b')$ if $a'\le a$ and $b'\ge b$; However how strongly does $\StoqMA(a,b)$ depend on its parameters?
-For several complexity classes such as \BPP{}, \class{BQP}, \MA{}, \QMA{}, etc., the dependence on parameters is very weak: the class stays the same as long as the completeness and soundness differ by at least some inverse polynomial.
-This is done by what is called {\it error reduction}, where we repeat the verification in parallel and do majority vote.
+As in other complexity classes with non-perfect completeness and soundness parameters, we would like to understand how does $\StoqMA(a,b)$ depend on the parameters $a,b$.
+First, it is very easy to see that $\StoqMA(a,b)\subseteq \StoqMA(a',b')$ if $a'\le a$ and $b'\ge b$.
+For several complexity classes such as \BPP{}, \class{BQP}, \MA{}, \QMA{}, etc., much more can be said about the dependence on parameters: the class stays the same as long as the completeness and soundness differ by at least some inverse polynomial.
+This is done by what is called {\it error reduction}, where we repeat the verification in parallel and do majority vote on the parallel output qubits.
 Peculiarly, it is not known how to do error reduction for \StoqMA{}!
 The standard approach does not seem to work for $\StoqMA$ (at least not in a straightforward way) because the majority vote between the output of the parallel runs needs to be done in the Hadamard basis, which is not (known to be) possible using a classical circuit, as required in \StoqMA{}.\footnote{See \Cref{rem:straightforward-error-reduction} for more details.} Yet, we conjecture here:

 \begin{conjecture}[Error reduction for $\StoqMA$] For any $a,b$ such that $1/2 \leq b < a \leq 1$ and $a-b \geq 1/\poly(n)$,

 where $l(n)$ is a polynomial of $n$. \end{conjecture}

 If this conjecture holds, we could write \StoqMA{} without specifying the parameters (as is done for example in \BPP{} and \class{BQP}); essentially that would mean $\StoqMA(a,b)$ with any $a,b$ such that $a-b>1/\poly(n)$.